My CV is available upon request.

 (Women’s Transportation Seminar DC Chapter Scholarship Recipients With Secretary of Transportation Anthony Foxx, December 2014)

-My research primarily relies on quantitative methods and focuses on travel demand management and commuter benefits, multimodalism, active transportation, and the application of economic tools.
+My research primarily relies on quantitative methods and focuses on: 1) commuter benefits; 2) transport justice; and 3) multimodality and sustainability.
 Selected publications, reports, and presentations include:

 Buehler, R. and A. Hamre.
 2016.
 “An Examination of Recent Trends in Multimodal Travel Behavior Among American Motorists,” International Journal of Sustainable Transportation, 10(4) 354-364.